lucyharlow/tutor/academic.md

 <img src = "/assets/divider.svg">

-In addition to my degrees, I have a postgraduate certificate in **Psychology** from **Oxford Brookes University**, and I'm a mental health first aider.
+In addition to my degree level study, I completed the six-month **novel-writing course** with **Curtis Brown Creative**, and wrote my first novel, a work of literary fiction about a violinist going through a mental health crisis.
+I have a postgraduate certificate in **Psychology** from **Oxford Brookes University**, and I'm a mental health first aider.
 I have a clear DBS check from November 2025.